 We run a variety of professional development and networking opportunities for mentees before, during and after the program.
 To make the most of your participation, we suggest attending the following sessions:

-- Participate in three to four video meetings during the program
+- Participate in three or more meetings with your mentor during the program

 The program is open to student mentees who are:

 - Current students (or on IBL placement) in Semester two, 2022

 - Studying at an Australian campus

 - Be enrolled in either an undergraduate or postgraduate course with the Faculty of IT (including double degrees)

 - Have completed at least 24 credit points